 - Socio-cultural drivers of critical anthropogenic processes such as deforestation, desertification, land cover change, urbanization, and poverty

-Resilience and robustness of socio-cultural systems
+- Resilience and robustness of socio-cultural systems

-Conflict, cooperation, and altruism
+- Scientific principles underlying conflict, cooperation, and altruism

-Economy, culture, migration, and globalization
+- Economy, culture, migration, and globalization

-Variability and change in kinship and family norms and practices
+- Variability and change in kinship and family norms and practices

 - General cultural and social principles underlining the drivers of specific health outcomes and disease transmission

-Social regulation, governmentality, and violence
+- Social regulation, governmentality, and violence

-Origins of complexity in socio-cultural systems
+- Origins of complexity in socio-cultural systems

-Language and culture: orality and literacy, sociolinguistics, and cognition
+- Language and culture: orality and literacy, sociolinguistics, and cognition

-Human variation through empirically grounded ethnographic descriptions
+- Human variation through empirically grounded ethnographic descriptions

-Mathematical and computational models of sociocultural systems such as social network analysis, agent-based models, multi-level models, and modes that integrate agent-based simulations and geographic information systems (GIS)
+- Mathematical and computational models of sociocultural systems such as social network analysis, agent-based models, multi-level models, and modes that integrate agent-based simulations and geographic information systems (GIS)

-As part of its effort to encourage and support projects that explicitly integrate education and basic research, CA provides support to enhance and improve the conduct of doctoral dissertation projects designed and carried out by doctoral students enrolled in U.S. universities who are conducting scientific research that enhances basic scientific knowledge.
+As part of its effort to encourage and support projects that explicitly integrate education and basic research, CA provides support to enhance and improve the conduct of doctoral dissertation projects designed and carried out by doctoral students enrolled in U.S. institutions of higher education who are conducting scientific research that enhances basic scientific knowledge.
 As part of this effort, CA discourages projects that return students to a previous site of employment or volunteer work unless there is a strong justification for the scientific merits of that particular site.

 This program provides educational opportunities for Graduate Students.
 Individuals interested in applying for funding should see the program guidelines above.